rischo32/VECTAETOS/Core/README.md

 It may expose possible deformations or trajectory candidates.

-It must not know or enforce Îş.
+It must not know or enforce kappa.

-It must not define K(Î¦).
+It must not define K(Phi).

 It must not decide which trajectory is valid.

 It must not rank candidate trajectories as preferred outcomes.

-It must not repair, rescue, stabilize, or mutate Î¦.
+It must not repair, rescue, stabilize, or mutate Phi.

 Correct posture: